-So you want to get involved in an issue or project.
-The first step is knowing which county department or outside agency is responsible for the project or area of concern.
+If you want to get involved in an issue or project, the first step is to know which county department or outside agency is responsible for the project or issue.
 Having a basic understanding of who provides specific services can help.
 Sometimes you have to do a little homework to determine where to start.

-If you live in a city or town, a good place to start is with a call to your individual city hall.
+If you live in a city or town, a good place to start is city hall.
 City governments generally provide urban services such as water and sewer, road repair, and neighborhood parks within individual city limits.

-Within the boundaries of Clark County, you’ll find not only cities, but numerous special service districts, including fire, school, and cemetery districts, all of which provide particular services.
+Within the boundaries of Clark County, you’ll find not only cities, but numerous special service districts, including fire, school and cemetery districts, which provide specific services.
 Each has its own board and authority.

 The Clark County connection

-To begin with, Clark County government is the only local jurisdiction that deals with the entire geographic area of the county.
-Its structure is complex, with 24 elected officials, 13 regional councils and districts, and numerous appointive boards.
-Elected officials comprise the Assessor, Auditor, Treasurer, Clerk, Prosecuting Attorney, Sheriff, and District and Superior Court judges as well as the Board of Clark County Commissioners.
+Clark County government is the only local jurisdiction that deals with the county's entire geographic area.
+Its structure is complex, with 24 elected officials, 13 regional councils and districts, and numerous appointed boards.
+The elected officials are the Assessor, Auditor, Treasurer, Clerk, Prosecuting Attorney, Sheriff, District Court and Superior Court judges and the Board of County Councilors.

-The county provides a range of regional services countywide spanning more than 600 programs.
-Many of these programs provide services to all residents, whether they live within a city’s boundaries or in an unincorporated area.
-Included in these are services mandated by the state, such as courts, adult and juvenile jails, and land-use planning.
+The county provides regional services with more than 600 programs.
+Many provide services to all residents, whether they live in a city or the unincorporated area.
+Some of these services are mandated by the state, including courts, adult and juvenile jails and land-use planning.

-Like the federal and state governments, the county and cities within it have different responsibilities.
-But they also work in partnership to make the best use of public resources.
-For example, the Clark Regional Emergency Services Agency, which provides 9-1-1 emergency dispatch countywide as well as other emergency programs, is made possible through a series of interlocal agreements including the county, cities, local law enforcement, fire districts, and related agencies.
+Like the federal and state governments, the county and cities in it have different responsibilities.
+But they also work as partners to make the best use of public resources.
+For example, the Clark Regional Emergency Services Agency, which provides 9-1-1 emergency dispatch and other emergency programs, is made possible by a series of interlocal agreements among the county, cities, local law enforcement, fire districts and related agencies.

 To find out more about the specific types of services county departments provide, please look at the Clark County organization chart.
-The chart lists all county departments, elected officials, and telephone numbers.
-It’s a good place to refer to when determining whom to call and how to get involved.
+The chart lists all county departments, elected officials and telephone numbers.
+It’s a good place to start when determining whom to call and how to get involved.